Ondulab/Sp3ctra_VST/.clinerules/workflows/workflow.md

 - Never start long-running RT audio without explicit approval.
 - Always call out intrusive operations for approval first.
 - Do not modify global system configuration or external repositories.
+- Compilation and runtime tests are never executed by Cline, but only by the repository owner.

 9) Maintenance and Evolution
 - Treat this workflow as living documentation.